ersanchez/instructional-design/baofeng_uv-5r/README.md

 This training will enable:

-* licensed amateur radio operators to transmit and receive via simplex and repeater mode.
+* licensed amateur radio operators to configure the UV-5R manually or with a computer using the CHIRP software to transmit and receive via simplex and repeater mode.
-* un-licensed radio owners to receive transmissions for listening purposes only.
+* un-licensed radio owners to configure the UV-5R manually or with a computer using the CHIRP software to receive transmissions for listening purposes only.

 ## Learner Characteristics